 Her parents’ encouragement of her enjoyment in painting has had a strong influence as well as being raised in a culturally diverse neighborhood with excellent museums available for viewing works of art.
 Sommer graduated from Columbia University Graduate School, and moved in 1970 to Northern California where the proliferation of her work is a testament to her ever rising art spirit.
 After Columbia, she continued to study art in Santa Rosa with Maurice Lapp and Michael Loffredo.

-Marilyn’s work has been featured in galleries, wineries, restaurants, Chamber of Commerce brochures, television and is in over 180 private and corporate collections.
-A member of several art councils, Marilyn’s work is currently at the San Francisco Design Center.
-Her painting adorns the label of the previous Robert Mondavi Winery, currently the Michael and Isabel Mondavi Folio Wine Company wine, “I’m Rose Cabernet Sauvignon.”
+Marilyn’s work has been featured in galleries, wineries, restaurants, Chamber of Commerce brochures, television and is in over 250 private and corporate collections.
+A member of several art councils, Marilyn’s work has been at the San Francisco Design Center.
+Her painting adorned the label of the previous Robert Mondavi Winery, the Michael and Isabel Mondavi Folio Wine Company wine, “I’m Rose Cabernet Sauvignon.”
 She has been a guest artist at the prestigious and premiere Gallery at Robert Mondavi Winery in Napa, Ca.